Showing posts with label energy. Show all posts

 As I am solely interested in your body this evening and not any other aspect of you, as I doubt whether any other aspect of you exists, I do not want to be aware of you unless you want yourself exposed and violated.

 6.1.4.1.3.
-He plans to put the note by the front door, and thinks through the primarily possibilities: fulfillment (assorted shapes, smells and stages), rejection (infinite imaginative and transformative possibilities), other (e.g. planned arrival doesn’t occur, the note is unnoticed and the path of rejection is falsely followed but truly simulated, etc.).
+She plans to put the note by the front door, and thinks through the primarily possibilities: fulfillment (assorted shapes, smells and stages), rejection (infinite imaginative and transformative possibilities), other (e.g. planned arrival doesn’t occur, the note is unnoticed and the path of rejection is falsely followed but truly simulated, etc.).

 6.1.4.1.6.
 He hears his spouse arrive, make supper; he continues working, awaiting the now infinite possibilities of the night.

 6.1.4.2.
-Example Two: Negation¾a step-by-step process
+Example Two: Negation - a step-by-step process

 6.1.4.2.1.
 The trader in energy cherishes a relationship he has established in his mind.
 Perhaps he thinks he is more powerful because of an artifact or person in his life, perhaps he has concluded that the best conditions for producing beauty are such-and-such.